How Do You Remove Sealer From Concrete?

 The Other Option…Chemical Removal

 Due to the extra costs and work involved with mechanical removal, many homeowners will instead use chemicals to strip away sealer or hire a professional to mechanically strip away the protective coating.
+This is especially true when trying to remove an acrylic sealer.

 Chemical removal (My Preferred Method)

 The more common process employed by homeowners is to use a chemical product to remove the protective barrier.
 These chemicals interact with the concrete sealer by breaking the material down into a sludge that can then be cleaned off of the surface.
 If you’re working on decorative concrete, this removal method is preferred as it will not damage the surface below the protective layer.
+Acrylic sealer can be a bear to remove, so going straight to using a chemical stripper is probably the easiest and most efficient way.

 Keep The Chemicals Active